Shubhayu-Banerjee/DeafCeption-Code/README.md

 - Gestures to be detected rather than fingerspell

 !!Rapid Development Being Done on DeafCeption Gesture Model.
 Currently recognises ***five gestures!!***

+# DeafCeption Exec (DCE)

+- in development
+- universal DeafCeption model runner
+- will make it such that upon loading DCE in an env., all that is required is specifying which model to run.